 Quaker Founded Community

-Peacock and his father, Alexander, owned plantations (large farms) in Gwynedd Township, Pennsylvania.
-William Penn and the Quakers had established the area in the late 1600’s.
+Peacock and his father, Alexander, owned plantations (large farms) in Gwynedd Township.
+William Penn and the Quakers established the area in the late 1600’s.
 The word Gwynedd is derived from the Welsh, “Gwyn Eth,” which means white fields.

 The Evans home (still standing) is typical of the times and area in Gwynedd.
 Peacock served with at least one member of the Evans family during the Revolutionary War.
-And, the two families may be related.
+And, the two families may be related — some believe his mother was an Evans.

 Living in the Middle of a War Zone